gedankrayze/splade-model-trainer/docs/multilingual_support.md

 ## Troubleshooting

 If you encounter mixed language training data:
-1. Make sure you're using the modular generator (`generate_training_data_modular.py`)
+1. Verify the language parameter is set correctly (use `--language` or `--detect-language`)
-2. Verify the language parameter is set correctly
+2. Try a model with better multilingual capabilities (like qwen2.5 or gpt-4o)
-3. Try a model with better multilingual capabilities (like qwen2.5)
+3. Check that your documents are consistently in one language